shogundevel/shark/README.md

 You can request sharkmake to run one or more particular tags of a make file by passing their names as arguments.
 If no tag is specified the whole make file is executed from start to end.

-## Gameshark Howto
+## SharkGame Howto

-To compile and run a gameshark project cd to the project's root directory and type the following commands:
+To compile and run a SharkGame project cd to the project's root directory and type the following commands:

 > shark tool build src/main.shk bin/game.shar

-> gameshark ./
+> sharkgame ./

 The first command builds the game binary and the second executes it.